-Of course you want to be happy and healthy during your pregnancy as you’ve heard all the horror stories of how toxins inhaled or ingested affect your baby.
+Of course you want to be happy and healthy during your pregnancy and you know that toxins in your environment can affect your baby’s health.
 Although it’s important not to get too paranoid, there are some practical tips to minimizing the toxicity of your pregnancy.

 Have as much dental work done as you can prior to your pregnancy and have your amalgam fillings replaced where possible.